chraman/ipl/README.md

 # ipl-project

-> Analysis of ipl data
+> Analysis of IPL data based on performances by bowlers, batsman and teams with the help of different charts.
+Helps to compare performance between two teams, analysis of bowler and batsman performances in death overs and some amazing stats in the tournament.

-##  List of libraies used in building this project
+##  List of libraries used in building this project

 * ### vue-cli
     * For building a simple vue application.